The Old Vic aims to be surprising, unpredictable, ground-breaking, rule-breaking, independent, accessible and uplifting.

 Why haven’t we done this before now?
 The Old Vic is a registered charity in receipt of no regular public subsidy – that means we don’t get a regular grant from the Arts Council or local authority.
 Every penny we raise through ticket sales or donations from generous supporters is needed to create our work on stage and with our community.
 To revitalise our building requires even more fundraising – which is where you come in.

-We desperately want to make these improvements but we need your help.
+We have now starting making these improvements but we still need your help.
 Accessibility is our biggest physical challenge.
 And the ladies’ loos (or lack thereof) is our customers’ number one complaint.
 So, please help us change this by Lighting Up Our Future or Naming A Seat with a donation.
 You can donate anything from £10 upwards and all donations, no matter how small, are gratefully received.